bipin-a/standardize-journalism/README.md

 # Toronto Money Flow v0.002

-A procurement transparency dashboard showing live contract data from Toronto Open Data, with governance health indicators.
+A Next.js dashboard for Toronto procurement, capital investment, money flow, and council decisions.
+Procurement data is fetched live from CKAN.
+Budget and governance data is pulled via ETL and served as JSON from local files or Google Cloud Storage.

 ## Product Spec